PHY3009/final_project_proposal/final_proposal.md

 countries as well as regional rainfall, temperature, crop yield and weather.
-By examining empirical evidence, rather than speculating, this study hopes to gain additional insight into how climate change will affect stability in developing countries (Nord†s and Gleditsch).
+By examining empirical evidence, rather than speculating, this study hopes to gain additional insight into how climate change will affect stability in developing countries (Nordas and Gleditsch).
 Given the findings of previous studies, I predict there will be a correlation between extreme climate and conflict.